heyhaiden/LoRaFireWall/README.md

   <img src="/assets/fritzing/Fritzing_LoRaSender.PNG">
 </p>

 Once in your circuit, calibrate the flame sensor using ```flameNeopixelAlert.ino```.
 The digital interface will send a HIGH signal when fire is detected by the sensor.
 Turn the potentiometer clock-wise to increase the detection threshold and counter-clockwise to decrease it.
-Can be triggered by direct sunlight/iphone flashlight from close distances.
-If the flame is in-line with the sensor, it can detect from 1.5m - 2m away.
+Keep in mind this sensor can be triggered by direct sunlight or a phone flashlight from close distances.
+If the flame is in-line with the sensor, it can detect from about 1.5m - 2m away.

 ### Circuit